Building a New Custom Home? Talk to an Attorney FIRST and Save Yourself Money

 The Problems

-It can be difficult to know whether a contractor is qualified to do a particular job.
+It can be challenging to determine whether a contractor is qualified to perform a specific job.
 You may have looked online for reviews or got a recommendation from a friend.

 But did you go further?
-Did you check to see if they have any licenses or confirm they received permits for the work?
+Have you checked to see if they have any licenses or confirmed they received the necessary permits for the work?
 Did you check the subcontractors?

 Differing Perspectives